betajippity/betajippity.github.io/_posts/2019-05-21-nested-dielectrics.md

 This way, the double events never occur since rays wouldn't see the second event in each pair of double events.
 One solution that immediately comes to mind is to simply consider whatever surface is at the top of the interface tracking stack as being the surface we are currently inside, but this causes an even worse problem: the order of surfaces that a ray thinks it is in becomes dependent on what surfaces a ray encounters first, which depends on the direction and location of each ray!
 This produces an inconsistent view of the world across different rays.
-Instead, a better solution is provided by priority-based nested dielectrics [(Schmidt and Budge 2002)](https://www.tandfonline.com/doi/abs/10.1080/10867651.2002.10487555).
+Instead, a better solution is provided by priority-based nested dielectrics [[Schmidt and Budge 2002]](https://www.tandfonline.com/doi/abs/10.1080/10867651.2002.10487555).

 **Priority-Based Nested Dielectrics**

 Priority-based nested dielectrics work by assigning priority values to geometry, with the priority values determining which piece of geometry "wins" when a ray is in a region of space where multiple pieces of geometry overlap.
 A priority value is just a single number assigned as an attribute to a piece of geometry or to a shader; the convention established by the paper is that lower numbers indicate higher priority.
-The basic algorithm in [(Schmidt and Budge 2002)](https://www.tandfonline.com/doi/abs/10.1080/10867651.2002.10487555) works using an _interior list_, which is conceptually similar to an interface tracking stack.
+The basic algorithm in [[Schmidt and Budge 2002]](https://www.tandfonline.com/doi/abs/10.1080/10867651.2002.10487555) works using an _interior list_, which is conceptually similar to an interface tracking stack.
 The interior list is exactly what it sounds like: a list of all of the surfaces that a path has entered but not exited yet.
 Unlike the interface tracking stack though, the interior list doesn't necessarily have to be a stack or have any particular ordering, although implementing it as a list always sorted by priority may provide some minor practical advantages.
 When a ray hits a surface during traversal, the following rules apply: